On the effects of biased quantum random numbers on the initialization of artificial neural networks: Experiments

 For the sake of completeness, we also analyze the binary random numbers from the B-QRNG and the QRNG, respectively, with the NIST Statistical Test Suite for the validation of random number generators \citep{rukhin2010,nist2010}.
-A summary of the results is listed in \cref{tab:nist} and shows that the B-QRNG numbers fails a majority of statistical tests of randomness, whereas the QRNG passes all, as expected.
+For this purpose, the bit strings are segmented into smaller sequences and multiple statistical tests are evaluated on each sequence.
+Each test consists of one or more sub-tests with the null hypothesis that the sequence being tested is random.
+Based on the proportion of sequences for which a sub-test satisfies the null hypothesis, it is considered as passed or rejected, where a rejection indicates non-randomness.
+A more detailed discussion about this procedure can also be found in \citet{sys2015}.
+A summary of our results is listed in \cref{tab:nist}.
+It shows that the B-QRNG numbers fail a majority of statistical tests of randomness, as expected, whereas the QRNG passes all.